 There’s more to it than you think

-A lot of people seem to assume the photographer’s job is done once the shutter button is hit… I wish, in fact more time is spent on the image processing than in the studio/venue, here’s an example showing some of the work which can go into a high key shot.
+A lot of people seem to assume the photographer’s job is done once the shutter button is hit… I wish, in fact more time is spent on the image processing than in the studio/venue, here’s an example showing some of the work which can go into tidying up a shot.

 In this shot we’re going to smooth the model skin and remove a couple of moles/spot (partly disguised by makeup).